FormidableLabs/nextjs-sanity-fe/README.md

 ## Fastly Caching

-NOTE: If the Vercel url is used directly, there will be no caching setup.
-In order to utilize the caching, the fastly url should be used.
+NOTE: If the [Vercel url](https://nextjs-sanity-fe.vercel.app/) is used directly, there will be no caching.
+In order to utilize caching, the fastly url should be used at `https://nextjs-sanity.formidable.dev`.

-The site with caching enabled is currently hosted using Fastly's Free TLS option under `https://nextjs-sanity.global.ssl.fastly.net/`.
-In the future, a domain will be assigned to the project.

 In order to enhance the speed of the app, we are utilizing a cdn with a high cache-lifetime for Server Side Rendered (SSR) pages.
 The caveat to this approach is that it is important to invalidate the cache when something changes.
 Otherwise, it will be displaying incorrect data for a length of time equal to the cache policy.